-SYNCH MODE: The Synch feature provides a means of linking up to four P-1400 detectors together.
-There are two modes in which the detectors can be configured to operate, Series Synch or Parallel Synch.
+$SYNCH\ MODE:\ The\ Synch\ feature\ provides\ a\ means\ of\ linking\ up\ to\ four\ P-1400\ detectors\ together.\ There\ are\ two\ modes\ in\ which\ the\ detectors\ can\ be\ configured\ to\ operate,\ Series\ Synch\ or\ Parallel\ Synch.$

 Series Synch mode can be used to eliminate the possibility of crosstalk between adjacent loops.
 Series Synch will activate one loop at a time, cycling through all loops configured to detect in the Series Synch mode.
 When the detector system is configured to operate in Series Synch mode, it is necessary for one detector to be identified as the master unit, i.e. the detector that starts the Synch pulse.
 This master unit must be assigned a Detector ID value of 000.
-The scanning sequence of detector loop input channels is Detector ID 000 channel 1, Detector ID 000 channel 2, Detector ID 000 channel 3, Detector ID 000 channel 4, second detector channel 1, second detector channel 3, second detector channel 4, and so on until the synch pulse returns to the first detector.
-The Synch-out of the first (master) unit is connected to the Synch-in of the second detector; the Synch-out of the second detector is connected to the Synch-in of the third detector.
-This connection scheme is continued until the Synch-out of the last detector is connected to the Synch in of the first (master) detector.
+The scanning sequence of detector loop input channels is Detector ID 000 channel 1, Detector ID 000 channel 2, Detector ID 000 channel 3, Detector ID 000 channel 4, second detector channel 1, second detector channel 2, second detector channel 3, second detector channel 4, and so on until the synch pulse returns to the first detector.
+The Synch-out of the first (master) unit is connected to the Synch-in of the second detector; the Synch-out of the second detector is connected to the Synch-in of the second detector scheme is continued until the Synch-out of the last detector is connected to the Synch in of the first (master) detector.